dashagaranina/provectus/README.md

 See in [Standalone](https://github.com/dashagaranina/provectus/tree/master/standalone)

 ## Task 2.
 Distributed solution
-Create `DistributedSolution` application (implements `foo.bar.baz.Solution`) that uses a cluster of three `Worker` applications to calculate the PI number in a distributed manner.
+Create `DistributedSolution` application (implements `main.java.foo.bar.baz.Solution`) that uses a cluster of three `Worker` applications to calculate the PI number in a distributed manner.
 All requests to Workers should be asynchronous, meaning the caller side doesn't wait for a completion of a job.
 You are free to introduce any intermediary applications on need.

 Application should work on Spring Boot 2, save a calculation result and a request statistic (to Master) into database, and should have Rest API for requests to get the statistic.
 Also preferable to use Docker container platform.